-- All applicants must meet general admission requirements to South Texas College - High School graduation or GED Equivalent - Certificate options: Pass college placement test with minimum scores or complete developmental classes with a grade of "C" or better for course placement as follows: - Completion of READ 0080 or equivalent. - Completion of ENGL 0081 or equivalent. - Completion of MATH 0085 or equivalent. - Earn a minimum cumulative GPA of 2.0 on a 4.0 scale for all courses completed at STC - Complete program specific requirements for clinical practice - Submit a completed Pharmacy Technology program application. - Participate in individual student advisement with Pharmacy Technician program faculty prior to registration.
+- All applicants must meet general admission requirements to South Texas College.

+- High School graduation or GED Equivalent

+- Certificate option: Obtain a minimum passing score on a college placement test or complete developmental classes with a grade of "C" or better for course placement as follows:

+- Completion of READ 0080 or equivalent.

+- Completion of ENGL 0081 or equivalent.

+- Completion of MATH 0085 or equivalent.